+It has been observed more than once that the retailing side of the food-distribution business is divided into two camps, publicly held companies and privately held companies.
 Public companies aren't having much fun these days since they face harsh competitive conditions while simultaneously trying to produce ever-growing returns for an intolerant Wall Street.
 And that all happens under the glare of unremitting publicity.
 Private companies, meanwhile, are able to quietly toil away, ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give you INSTANT access to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’s FREE, easy and quick.
 What are you waiting for!
 In addition you will also receive complimentary access to the SN salary survey data tables.